Texas Girls in STEM Day

 Each March 1, Texas recognizes Texas Girls in STEM Day.
 The day marks a chance to celebrate and encourage the participation of girls in this state in fields related to science, technology, engineering, and mathematics — and is the result of House Bill 3435, passed by Representative Rhetta Bowers during the 86th Regular Session.
 The legislation encourages all across the state to embrace programs, ceremonies, and class instruction that emphasizes women in STEM-related careers.
 Texas Girls in STEM Day gives many young girls the opportunity to learn, ask questions, and dive deeper into subjects they may not have been encouraged to explore otherwise.

-WiSTEM's Texas Girls in STEM Day 2023 Celebration is a featured event in the two-week-long Texas Science Festival, sponsored by the College of Natural Sciences at The University of Texas at Austin.
+WiSTEM's Texas Girls in STEM Day 2023 Celebration was a featured event in the two-week-long Texas Science Festival, sponsored by the College of Natural Sciences at The University of Texas at Austin.
 Women in STEM is a proud partner of the Festival!
 Learn more on the Texas Science Festival website.

 Hear from Representative Rhetta Bowers as she shared her excitement about Texas Girls in STEM Day and the importance of this effort for #UTGirlDay 2021: